-- For BSc Computer Science.
-BSc Architecture and Engineering programmes, candidates must hold a recognised secondary school certificate in Science track or equivalent. - All Engineering students must have taken Physics in their secondary education. - An interview/ portfolio is required as part of the student application from all BSc Architecture applicants.
-The admissions tutor will make academic judgement on the quality of the portfolio in order to make the admission decision.
+- For BSc Computer Science and Engineering programmes, candidates must hold a recognised secondary school certificate in Science track or equivalent. - All Engineering students must have taken Physics in their secondary education.

 2.3 CREDIT TRANSFER

 Recognised prior learning is assessed on the basis of equivalent learning outcomes.
 Assessments will be evidence-based and the faculty will determine a variety of methods and instruments to establish equivalence